 - Is the pesticide usage log up to date?

 - Are good manufacturing practices and housekeeping audits conducted and documented?

-- Are pest control devices on either side of doors?
+- Are pest control devices on either side of the doors?

-Equipment used in the warehouse should also be well maintained, up to date, sanitized and free of debris.
-Equipment usually found inside a food warehouse might include storage bins, pallets, refrigerator units, freezer units and temperature/humidity gauges.
-Forklifts should be equipped with wheel shields to help eliminate dust from being kicked up on products.
+Equipment used in the warehouse must be well-maintained, up-to-date, sanitized, and free of debris.
+Equipment found inside a food warehouse might include storage bins, pallets, refrigerator units, freezer units, and temperature/humidity gauges.
+Forklifts should be equipped with wheel shields to mitigate product contamination via dust.

-Other factors that ASI commonly investigates to ensure a facility’s operational practices are up to superior standards include:
+Other factors that ASI investigates to ensure superior standards include the following.

 - Are doors/windows/louvers kept closed or screened when opened?